linera-io/linera-protocol/CONTRIBUTING.md

 4. Ensure the test suite passes with `cargo test && cargo clippy --all-targets`.
 5. Run `cargo +nightly fmt` to automatically format your changes (CI will let you know if you missed this).

-This repository enforces a linera commit history.
+This repository enforces a linear commit history.
 To remove merge commits, consider using `git filter-branch` as explained [here](https://stackoverflow.com/questions/17988099/how-do-i-trivially-linearize-my-git-history).

 Editing a clean commit history with `git rebase -i` and `git push -f your_PR_branch` is